 I post only unfiltered photos to give you an accurate picture of the true colours, plants and life in the garden if you fancy growing any of the varieties yourself.
 Unless it’s a #inatinygardenprogression or #plantprogression series where I post an old photo along with a current one, I will be posting what is happening/what I’m sowing on the day or during the week it happens.

-A bit (actually a lot) about the tiny garden and my relationship with it…
+A bit about the tiny garden and my relationship with it…

-I am an amateur gardener living in London, U.K. passionately learning since I was fortunate enough to move to a place with an outdoor patch in 2014.
-The tiny garden is my favourite teacher.
-Previously I was growing herbs at the foot of the bed near a window in a narrow pot.
+The garden is located in London, U.K. and I have been passionately learning about horticulture in my evenings and weekends since I was fortunate enough to move to a place with an outdoor patch in 2014.
+The tiny garden is still my favourite teacher.
+In my previous London flat I was growing herbs at the foot of the bed near a window in a narrow pot.
 I had to climb over the bed to get out of the room but it worked!
 I have a busy full time job in the art world so my time in the garden is precious to me.
 It ceases to amaze me that I discover something new everyday I can get out there.
 This morning (mid April) after being away only 1 night, I discovered that the ceanothus is in full bloom and there are new flower buds on the red gooseberries (I pruned it incorrectly the first time and didn’t have berries last year).
 The scent of the clematis ‘fragrant oberon’ is now so intoxicating I never want to leave.

 There is a constant negotiation between the edibles and the non edibles.
 I go through phases of thinking why on earth haven’t I planted solely fruit, veg and herbs?
 But then the blue echinops blooms and I see how happy the bees are and the moths with the night scented climbers, or the season changes to winter where structural evergreens shine and I am happy with the mixture I have.